Jinger Duggar, Jeremy Vuolo Slammed For Coffee Habits As They Embrace Hipster Pants Look On Instagram

 She also made sure to pay tribute to where her inspiration for her outfit came from.

 The fans went wild over this picture of Jeremy Vuolo in tight, skinny jeans.
-The fans called him “handsome,” “dapper” and even “sexy” in the comment section.
+The fans called him “handsome,” “dapper,” and even “sexy” in the comment section.

 “He definitely has the best style out of all the Duggar girls hubbies,” another fan wrote.